Image of hands, fingers and wedding ring

 Note: These security features make state-certified copies essential for many official purposes, as they provide a high level of authenticity verification.

-Information Contained in a Restricted Marriage Record
+What Information is Included in a MA Marriage Record?

-A typical state-certified restricted marriage record includes:
+A typical state-certified marriage record includes:

 • Full names and genders of both spouses